Tel:

 Immunogène

-The original monoclonal antibody was generated by sequencing peripheral blood lymphocytes of a patient exposed to the SARS-CoV.
+The original monoclonal antibody was generated through an scFv library derived from a peripheral blood lymphocytes of a patient exposed to the SARS-CoV.

 Isotype